An Important Disclaimer

 Remember earlier I said that everyone assumes these things are rare?
 Well they are, but nowhere near as much as you might think.
 It’s hard to get solid numbers because people may not want to identify publicly as genderqueer, but the stats look something like this...

 Around 1-2% of people are born intersex (M. Blackless March 2000 American Journal of Human Biology).
 Think about that.
 The average person knows around 600 other people.
 That means potentially twelve of the people you know are intersex.
 It’s uncommon sure, but it’s not 1 in a million.
 Chances are you know a dozen intersex people and a lot of them probably aren’t open about it.

 Transgender is a bit harder to count as there aren’t clear figures, but most sources I’ve checked estimate the number to be somewhere around 0.2% of the population.
 In other words, 1 in every 500 people.
 So, again, assuming you know 600 people the chances are you know somebody who is transgender.

-Meanwhile other non-binary genders are (according to practicalandrogyny.com) common to around 0.4% of the population.
+Meanwhile, other non-binary genders are (according to practicalandrogyny.com) common to around 0.4% of the population.
 In other words, 1 in every 250 people.
-So you probably know two or three people who identify as genderfluid or third gender.
+So you probably know two or three people who are genderfluid or third gender.

 In a school of 1,700 students for example, statistically there will be approximately three transgender pupils, around seven genderfluid/agender/third gender and somewhere between 17 and 34 intersex pupils (that’s an entire class).

 If you’re carrying around the assumption that genderqueer people are extremely rare you might need to think again.
 The reason you probably haven’t realised the numbers are this high is because a) it’s only very recently that genderqueer people have felt cautiously comfortable expressing it, b) a lot of people are still discriminated against, so they never say anything and c) it’s not really anyone else’s business.